kevinmcareavey/actual-causality/README.md

 # actual-causality
-A simple Python implementation of the (modified) Halpern-Pearl definition of actual causality where all variables are Boolean variables and all structural equations are propositional formulas.
+A simple Python implementation of the (modified) Halpern-Pearl definition of actual causality.

+Note that causal models are limited to those with Boolean variables and structural equations are limited to propositional formulas.

 ## Examples

 ### Forest Fire
+This example involves three endogenous variables: a forest fire `FF`, a lightning strike `L`, and a match dropped by an arsonist `MD`.
+The values of these variables are defined in two different causal models involving two exogenous variables `U_L` and `U_MD`.
+In the conjunctive model the structural equations are defined as `FF = (L & MD)`, `L = U_L`, and `MD = U_MD`.
+In the disjunctive model the structural equations are defined as `FF = (L | MD)`, `L = U_L`, and `MD = U_MD`.

 #### Conjunctive Model
 ```python